 The amount of compensation depends on the severity and nature of the injuries sustained, the effect the injuries have had on your life since the incident and whether or not this has affected your life financially since the accident.

-The CICA scheme uses a tariff system to calculated the amount of compensation.
+The CICA scheme uses a tariff system to calculate the amount of compensation.

 CICA Scheme tariff